aml-org/amf/documentation/raml_vocabularies.md

 ## Vocabulary declaration

-RAML Vocabularies are declares using the `#RAML 1.0 Vocabulary` header and must provide a mandatory `base` property providing a [URI prefix](https://www.w3.org/TR/curie/) that will be used to generate unique URIs for all terms in the vocabulary.
+RAML Vocabularies are declares using the `#%RAML 1.0 Vocabulary` header and must provide a mandatory `base` property providing a [URI prefix](https://www.w3.org/TR/curie/) that will be used to generate unique URIs for all terms in the vocabulary.

 ``` yaml
 #%RAML 1.0 Vocabulary